circt-hls/circt-hls/README.md

 If you don't already have a CIRCT/MLIR build locally, checkout https://github.com/llvm/circt and go follow the instructions.

 ## Build Polygeist
+Polygeist is used as the primary front-end for ingesting high-level programs.
 We'll build Polygeist using our existing MLIR/LLVM/Clang build.
 **NOTE: modify these paths to point to your own CIRCT/MLIR builds**.
 ```
 cd Polygeist